yoshuawuyts/barracks/README.md

 the `onError` hook istead of a provided callback.
 It then returns a `send(actionName, data?)` function.

-Handlers should be used with care, as they're the most powerful interface into the state.
-For application level code it's generally recommended to delegate to actions inside models using the `send()` call, and only shape the actions inside the handlers.
+Hooks should be used with care, as they're the most powerful interface into the state.
+For application level code it's generally recommended to delegate to actions inside models using the `send()` call, and only shape the actions inside the hooks.

 ### store.model()
 Register a new model on the store.
 Models are optionally namespaced objects